-This two-part DVD was developed by the multidisciplinary Epidermolysis Bullosa Team at The Children’s Hospital of Colorado, and is endorsed by debra of America.
+This two-part video was developed by the multidisciplinary Epidermolysis Bullosa Team at The Children’s Hospital of Colorado and is endorsed by debra of America.
 It is a video guide for making the school experience supportive and academically challenging for students with EB.

 debra of America has created business size EB Cards that can be passed out in your school or community - to classmates, parents, neighbors, and at community centers, local stores, and more.
 These cards quickly explain what EB is and how it affects you/your child.

-It is important for EB families to understand what educational rights they can rely upon for their betterment of their children’s formal education. debra of America describes the right for each child with EB to receive a free and appropriate public education.
+It is important for families to understand what educational rights they can rely upon for their betterment of their children’s formal education. debra of America’s Legal Aid Program describes the right for each child with EB to receive a free and appropriate public education.